U.S. second-quarter profit outlook brightens as clouds lift

 Negative outlooks still outnumber positive ones for the second quarter, but at a ratio of 2.9 to 1, they are well below the 4.7-to-1 ratio at a similar point in the previous earnings period and the 7.8-to-1 ratio for the one before that, Thomson Reuters data showed.

-Surprisingly strong results have come from many high-profile names, including Apple (AAPL.O), Caterpillar (CAT.N), Netflix (NFLX.O) and United Technologies (UTX.N).
+Surprisingly strong results have come from many high-profile names, including Apple, Caterpillar, Netflix and United Technologies.

 That's offset what Wall Street had expected to be a lackluster first quarter.
 Estimates were slashed, heading into this earnings period as the unusually harsh winter hampered transportation, kept people out of stores and raised heating costs.